lino-framework/book/docs/dev/plugins.rst

 you want to configure certain plugins by overriding the :meth:`lino.core.site.Site.setup_plugins` method.

-You should do this in your application's :xfile:`settings.py` by overriding the :meth:`setup_plugins
+You should do this by overriding the :meth:`setup_plugins
 <lino.core.site.Site.setup_plugins>` method of your Site class.
 For
 example::